oktopuslinky/cs4348project3/devlog.md

 SESSION END
 For this session, I implemented the code for the b-tree operations, which was the aforementioned functions.
 While this did take a while, I am satisfied with what I wrote.
 Now, all I need to do is implement the way to get the commands from the command line and run the functions I have written.
 That is what I will be doing in the future sessions.
 This is a very interesting project so far, as I have had to implement things that we have learned in class, such as indexes and b-trees.
 While it is easy to learn, writing code truly tests your understanding of the subject.

+# 12/10/2025 8:36 PM

+SESSION START
+During this session, I will implement the commands that the user will input into the command line.
+These are teh create, insert, search, print, extract, and load functions.
+Once I have this done, I will test this out in the main.
+Because all of the functions will have been created by this point, I will complete the project in this session by calling the necessary functions in main.